curl/curl/docs/ECH.md

 curl.

-Our current conclusion is that doing the above is likely best left until we have some experience with the "using DoH" approach, so we're going to punt on this for now.
+Our current conclusion is that doing the above is likely best left until we have some experience with the "using DoH" approach, so we are going to punt on this for now.

 ### Debugging